bmf-san/laravel-test-handson/README.md

 # laravel-test-handson
-This is a handson for test of laravel.
+This is a handson for feature test of laravel.

 # Get Started
 ```